• Skip to primary navigation

 Protein is an integral part of our bodies.
 Proteins are compounds that consist of one or more chains of amino acids linked together by peptide (amide) bonds.
 There are 20 different amino acids found in all-natural proteins.

 These are classified into two groups - non-essential and essential amino acids.
-Our body can produce non-essential amino acids, while the major source of the 9 essential aminos is foods or supplements.
+Our body can produce non-essential amino acids, while the primary source of the nine crucial aminos acids is foods or supplements.

 Why is protein essential for us?